BERT-like Pre-training for Symbolic Piano Music Classification Tasks: Performance Study

+In what follows, we use `our model\,(\texttt{score})' to indicate the result when MIDI scores are considered and similarly `our model\,(\texttt{performance})' for MIDI performances.
+Since MIDI performance contains \texttt{velocity} information, we do not evaluate on the velocity prediction task for fairness.
+We note that, while `our model\,(\texttt{score})' and `our model\,(\texttt{performance})' adopt different token representations, we consider it valid to compare their performance as their training and test data are respectively from the same sets of music pieces.

-Table \ref{table:exp} lists the testing accuracy achieved by the baseline models and the proposed ones for the four downstream tasks.
-We see that MidiBERT-Piano outperforms the Bi-LSTM or Bi-LSTM-Attn baselines in all tasks consistently, using either the REMI or CP representation.
-The combination of MidiBERT-Piano and CP (denoted as MidiBERT-Piano$+$CP hereafter) attains the best result in all the four tasks.
-We also observe that MidiBERT-Piano$+$CP outperforms Bi-LSTM$+$CP with just 1 or 2 epochs of fine-tuning, validating the strength of PTMs on symbolic-domain music understanding tasks.
+Tab. \ref{tab:exp} lists the testing accuracy achieved by the baseline models and the proposed ones for four downstream tasks.
+We see that ``our model\,(\texttt{score})'' outperforms the Bi-LSTM or Bi-LSTM-Attn baselines in all tasks consistently, using either the REMI or CP representation.
+In particular, the combination of our model (score) and CP, referred to as ``our model (score)+CP'' hereafter, exhibits the highest accuracy in the two note-level tasks.
+Additionally, the combination of our model (performance) and CP, denoted as ``our model (performance)+CP'', achieves the best result in the style classification task, while demonstrating a notable improvement in accuracy compared to REMI for emotion classification.
+We also observe that our models outperform Bi-LSTM$+$CP with just 1 or 2 epochs of fine-tuning, validating the strength of PTMs on symbolic-domain music classification tasks.